 The Saint John Bosco Project is an initiative to help parishes and parish clusters grow youth and young adult ministry in their local communities.
-The basic process of the Saint John Bosco Project is as follows:

 The ultimate goal is to include the entire parish.
 We believe only with total parish participation will any new youth initiative be successful.
 The above avoids a ‘Youth Ministry Committee’ approach; but instead a comprehensive and collaborative vision that weaves this focus throughout the consciousness of the entire parish.

 We are encouraging all participating parishes to consider a catechesis on St. John Bosco so that this outreach can truly be done with the heart of St. John Bosco.
-Here are a couple links to get started:
+Here are a couple of links to get started: